 - 1. Review incident reporting procedures to determine need for changes in what is reported and the reporting requirements. - a.
 Lead Entity: CIO - b.
 Timeframe: December 31, 2004 - c.
-Funding: No funding required for this task - 2.
+Funding: No funding required for this task - d.
+Status (March 2005): Completed.
+DOC developing an incident reporting process. - 2.
 Communicate reporting requirements to agencies. - a.
 Lead Entity: CIO - b.
 Timeframe: March 31, 2005 - c.
-Funding: No funding required for this task
+Funding: No funding required for this task - d.
+Status (March 2005): Pending completion of previous item.

-G. Network Security and Network Management
+D. Network Security and Network Management